 And when it comes to financial help, the Federal Government announced a $5.7 billion investment into mental health as a result of the COVID-19 pandemic.
 This includes Doubling Better Access Initiative sessions for those with existing mental health conditions, enhancing suicide prevention and providing critical mental health support for those impacted by the 2019-20 bushfire emergency, which, of course, preceded the COVID-19 pandemic and had a huge impact on communities throughout Australia.
 This, in itself, shows how important mental health is when it comes to our overall wellbeing.

 A big issue is that as kids, we weren’t ever given the skills to deal with stress in the best way we can.
 We’ve learnt from seeing how others cope.
 So you might learn habits from your parents or your siblings or friends.
 And the problem is these aren't always the best ways to deal with stress.
 We think, “Okay, when I'm stressed, I'm going to have a cigarette because that's what I see others do”.

 This, however, is slowly changing.
 Some schools are now providing children with tools on how to cope better with adversity.
 It shows that mental resilience is most certainly a skill that can be taught.

 While some of our mental health is down to genetics, there’s a lot we can be doing outside of our genetic disposition to promote our wellbeing and resilience.
 We talk about the six dimensions of wellbeing: composure, own-worth, mastery, positivity, achievement and satisfaction with life.

 Some things to consider include:

-There is certainly a genetic element to wellbeing.
-However, our surrounding environment has a huge impact on our mental, emotional and physical health.
 Who knows whether life will go back to pre-COVID normal.
 What’s important though, is that we arm ourselves with the right tools to prioritise our wellbeing, no matter what life throws at us.